This is an in-depth article about what is is like to be not only a female body builder, but also a vegan body builder.

-I have not been consistent with the use of plant based supplements and honestly find the pea proteins I have tried to date to be very pasty/granular.
+I have not been consistent with the use of plant based supplements.
+Honestly find the pea proteins I have tried to date to be very pasty/granular.
 I generally prefer to get what I need in terms of nutrients/macros from the meals I consume rather than supplements.

-This said, my iron levels have been perfect since going Vegan but I do recommend an iron supplement for those struggling with fatigue on a plant based diet.
+This said, my iron levels have been perfect since going Vegan.
+I do recommend an iron supplement for those struggling with fatigue on a plant based diet.

 Has being a vegan bodybuilder had a social impact on your life (have any of your relationships with your friends, family, etc. changes for the better or worse)

 I am fortunate to be surrounded by people who are incredibly supportive of my life choices but social gatherings can be somewhat difficult to navigate in terms of meal choices.